Memorial Parkway (Huntsville, Alabama): Route description

 Following Airport Road, there is a "useless" overpass, as it is referred to by locals since it crosses over no other roadway.
 This overpass was originally constructed to provide a convenient U-turn as well as allow quicker access to businesses alongside the Parkway.
 The Parkway continues north with overpasses at Drake and Bob Wallace Avenues, where it passes by Parkway Place Mall.
+The Parkway then has an overpass over Drake Avenue, Bob Wallace Avenue, and Governors Drive.

 At Governors Drive, Alabama 53 splits off and travels west and US 231 begins its overlap with US 431.
-The Parkway continues north with an overpass at Clinton Ave / Holmes Avenue with a full interchange with Interstate 565; this interchange is sometimes referred to as Malfunction Junction.
+Just before Clinton Avenue, the frontage roads flow into and out of the ramps of a folded diamond interchange at Clinton Ave.
+The Parkway then has an overpass at Holmes Avenue, with a full interchange with Interstate 565; this interchange is sometimes referred to as Malfunction Junction.
+Just north of this interchange, the frontage roads begin again.
 The Parkway has an overpass at US 72 West/University Drive where an additional overlap with US 72 begins.
 An overpass at Oakwood Ave leads to a recently constructed overpass over Max Luther Drive and Sparkman Drive, where the overlap with US 72 ends as it splits off to the east.
-The Parkway continues north with at-grade intersection at Mastin Lake Road, which is planned to have an overpass built by 2021.
+The Parkway continues north with at-grade intersection at Mastin Lake Road, which is planned to have an overpass built by the summer of 2026.
 Memorial Parkway continues north passing by Alabama A&M University with at-grade intersections at Winchester Road, Meridian Street, and Bob Wade Lane, where the Parkway officially ends and the route continues as US 231/431.